 Giardia is the genus of a protozoan parasite infectious to both humans and pets all over the world.
 Giardia are flagellates, which mean they move by means of several whip-like structures called “flagella.”
-They live as a form called a “trophozoite” or “troph” for short, in the intestine where they cause diarrhea.
-In fresh fecal sample, trophozoites can sometimes be captured.
-They swim around in with a motion described as a "falling leaf" as shown below.
+They exist in two forms: "trophozoites" ("troph" for short) and cysts.
+The trophozoites live in the host's intestine, attaching to the wall by a suction cup-like structure and causing diarrhea in some but not all hosts.

 After infection, it takes 5-12 days in dogs or 5-16 days in cats for Giardia to be found in the host’s stool.
 Diarrhea can precede the shedding of the Giardia.
 Infection is more common in kennel situations where animals are housed in groups.

 HOW DOES GIARDIA CAUSE DIARRHEA?

 No one is completely sure but infection seems to cause problems with normal intestinal absorption of vitamins and other nutrients.
 Diarrhea is generally not bloody.
 Immune suppressive medications such as corticosteroids can re-activate an old Giardia infection.
 We do not know why some infected hosts get diarrhea while others never do.